 Where is San Marino?

 San Marino is about 3 hours east of Florence and 3 hours south of Venice.
-Though it’s far closer to Florence as the crow flies.
-There are no major highways that cut across this part of Italy so it’s a slow drive on winding mountain roads if coming from Tuscany.
+Though itโs far closer to Florence as the crow flies.
+There are no major highways that cut across this part of Italy so itโs a slow drive on winding mountain roads if coming from Tuscany.
 There is no coastal access from within San Marino but the Adriatic Sea is visible from the top of the mountain in the city.

 How to get to San Marino

 The best option is having your own car.
 While the city is on a steep mountain and roads are narrow, there are ample parking lots that offer pretty cheap rates.
+As there is no airport and the country is so small, you’ll be renting a car from Italy and not within San Marino’s border.

 Weather and when to visit